 Karl Scotland explains the concept of a Kanban system for software development.
 He identifies the important aspects from which Kanban systems can be viewed in order to understand and improve an overall organization's delivery capability: workflow, visualization, work in process limit, cadence and continuous improvement.
 This article provides deep insight into those areas and their implications on a system.

-In software development “workflow” reflects the way the value flows from business to customer and the way customer's response impacts the system.
-The workflow can be recognized by a Value Stream Mapping which stands for visualizing the process of delivering value by a sequence of work stages.
-With this article you will learn how to map the process and optimize the workflow.
+In software development “workflow” reflects the way value flows from development to end customer and the importance of how the customer's response impacts the system.
+A workflow can be recognized by Value Stream Mapping, which can increase your process transparency and add to the understanding of the process.

 This basic technique works on assessing how value flows through the system and what are the necessary steps along its road to the final value increase or creation – usually a step will be divided further into smaller steps and then joined back again to visualize the value added.